Hair testing results are still a matter of interpretation if you want to prove consumption of drugs by employees.

 Mr Zisopoulos’ matter was appealed by the Commissioner of Police and the hearing proceeded in May 2018.
 A decision by the Full Bench of the IRC is currently reserved.

-Interestingly, a decision has been handed down yesterday in the matter of Stefan Elias v Commissioner of Police NSWIRComm 1026.
-A similar set of circumstances arose in that matter where Mr Elias was dismissed because the Commissioner of Police had found he had consumed cocaine.
+Interestingly, a decision has been handed down yesterday in a matter where a similar set of circumstances arose in that a Police Officer was dismissed because the Commissioner of Police had found he had consumed cocaine.

-Mr Elias was subjected to a targeted urine drug screen at work after it was raised with his employer that Mr Elias (and other officers) may have been exposed to and even taken drugs in their personal time.
-Mr Elias’ urine test was negative.
+The Police Officer was subjected to a targeted urine drug screen at work after it was raised with his employer that the Police Officer (and other officers) may have been exposed to and even taken drugs in their personal time.
+The Police Officer’s urine test was negative.

-The Commissioner of Police determined that Mr Elias had consumed cocaine and made a decision to remove him from the police force.
+The Commissioner of Police determined that the Police Officer had consumed cocaine and made a decision to remove him from the police force.

 The same issues with the ability to interpret low levels of positive drug results in hair testing were subject of this case as well.